Feminist art movement in the United States: Key activities

-The Future is Female art exhibit located within the 21C Museum and Hotel in Louisville, Kentucky opened its doors just following our most recent presidential election and features feminist art works that operate to epitomize the experience of womanhood while simultaneously addressing larger global issues.
+The Future is Female art exhibit located within the 21C Museum and Hotel in Louisville, Kentucky opened its doors just following the most recent presidential election in the United States of America and features feminist art works that operate to epitomize the experience of womanhood while simultaneously addressing larger global issues.
 The exhibit highlights the artwork of handful of feminist artists including Vibha Galhotra, Alison Saar, Carrie Mae Weems, Michele Pred, Frances Goodman, Kiki Smith, and Sanell Aggenbach who emerged in the wake of the second wave Feminist Arts Movement.